 - They view people who express their feelings as “acting out.”
 People who are trying to get their way and not people who are simply talking about their feelings and trying to solve a problem.

 - They ignore or pay little attention to people who are sad or angry.
 Doing so can cause a spouse to feel rejected, dismissed, or disliked.

 - They do whatever they have to do to keep from feeling negative feelings.
 This can be giving in to a spouse or completely ignoring their emotional needs to keep from having to deal with an upset or angry spouse.

 Suppressing Feelings Affect Marriage?

 Suppressing feelings can cause a spouse to feel rejected and their feelings dismissed.
-Suppressing feelings interferes in a couple working through daily life stresses and even worse, major issues and problems that come up in a marriage.
+Suppressing feelings interferes with a couple working through daily life stresses and, even worse, major issues and problems that come up in a marriage.

 How Do Expressing Feelings Affect Marriage?

 Expressing negative feelings within reason is good for a marriage.
 Getting feelings out on the table gives both spouses the opportunity to address the issues and find solutions.
 It goes without saying that those who feel comfortable expressing their feelings are more likely to succeed in marriage.